Joseph Smith: In popular culture

 In 1940, Vincent Price portrayed Smith in the film Brigham Young.
 In 1999, a PBS documentary on Smith's life was adapted from the book American Prophet.
-The network's show Frontline detailed Smith's life in a episode titled "The Mormons" in 2010.
+The network's show Frontline detailed Smith's life in an episode titled "The Mormons" in 2010.
 In the 2003 South Park episode "All About Mormons", the character of Joseph Smith was voiced by Matt Stone.
 In the musical Book of Mormon, Smith was variously portrayed by Lewis Cleale, Ron Bohmer, and Christopher Shyer.
 In 2022, Andrew Burnap portrayed Smith in the miniseries Under the Banner of Heaven.
 The 2024 psychological horror film Heretic featured extensive discussion of the life of Joseph Smith.